drmonkeyninja/sublime-text-generate-projects/readme.md

 There is also an optional `blacklist` setting which takes an array of folders within `local_repositories_directory` that you want to exclude when generating project files.

+An example settings file for the plugin:-

+    {
+        "local_repositories_directory": "/Users/andy/Sites",
+        "sublime_project_directory": "/Users/andy/projects",
+        "blacklist": [
+            "tools"
+        ]
+    }

+This will generate project files in @/Users/andy/projects@ for all folders in @/Users/andy/Sites@ except the @tools@ folder.

 Usage
 -----